iboyko21/frontend-application-design/chapter3/README.md

 ### Reset the `hookIndex` after each rendering cycle

-The state pairs are cached in an array within the File scope of the Virtual DOM.
+The state pairs are cached in an array within the module scope of the Virtual DOM.
 Every time `myUseState()` is invoked it increments an index used to lookup the next hook *pair* that is cached in the array.
 When the rendering cycle is complete, it is necessary to reset the index back to 0.

 Add the following function to `VirtualDom.js`